Back to blog

 }

-## 10. Bundle Analyzer
+10. Bundle Analyzer

-Identify what's slowing down your app:
+Identify what's slowing down your application:

 npm install @next/bundle-analyzer